-NOTE: As of version 8.12.2 of SL1, ScienceLogic no longer updates the content that appears when you click the [Guide] button in the classic the user interface.
-All help content is maintained in the online product documentation, which is located at https://docs.sciencelogic.com.
+NOTE: As of version 8.12.2 of SL1, ScienceLogic no longer updates the content that appears when you click the [Guide] button in the classic user interface.
+All help content is maintained in the Help menu and the online product documentation, which is located at https://docs.sciencelogic.com.